DSM-5 Criteria for Autism Spectrum Disorder

 - Hearing impairment: will enjoy social interaction

-- Selective mutism: child will be talkative in some setting
+- Selective mutism: the child will be talkative in some settings

 - Asperger’s syndrome: ALWAYS have normal language functioning